Borger.dk - the public-sector citizen portal

 Borger.dk is a showcase for about 2,000 online self-service solutions across the public sector.
 Using borger.dk, you can enrol your child on a waiting list for daycare, report that you are changing address, apply for child benefits, change GP, complete your tax return and much more.

-My Page is the citizens’ personal page on borger.dk.
+My Overview is the citizens’ personal page on borger.dk.
 Here, citizens can log-on using their NemID (eID solution) and see some of the information on them held by the public authorities.
 For example, there is information on tax, pensions, health, student grants or housing.

 Digital Post is a digital letterbox service on borger.dk by which citizens’ can receive mail from the public authorities and private businesses such as banks and insurance companies.
 Since 1 November 2014, the public sector has been sending Digital Post to all citizens above the age of 15 who have a civil registry number (CPR number) and permanent residence Denmark.